The Auto Trader expert verdict: ★★★★★ ★★★★★ 4.2

 The Renault Clio is one the best superminis you can buy.
 It’s great value for money, yet feels refreshingly sophisticated thanks to an interior that majors on quality and space.
-Most models are well equipped, and every Clio comes with a range of advanced safety features.
+Most models are well equipped, and every Clio comes with a range of advanced safety features while the new hybrid model offers cheaper running costs.

 Reasons to buy